 The CPC/PI Committee (Cooperation with the Professional Community / Public Information) is responsible for communications with the professional community and public information requests.
-This Committee cooperates with the Area CPC and Area PI Committees as well as with Intergroup Institutions Committee.
+This Committee cooperates with the Area CPC and Area PI Committees.
 The Committee answers requests by schools, businesses, law enforcement agencies and other organizations interested in the AA approach to recovery.
 The Committee also focuses on "cooperation but not affiliation" with professionals in the community who are often in contact with active alcoholics.
 The Committee should report on its activities monthly.